Your control over who makes decisions on your behalf.

 If you are a business owner, it is important to think about what would happen to your business if you were unable to make decisions.

-To protect your business, you may wish to talk to us about a separate LPA to cover this.
+To protect your business, talk to us about a separate Business LPA to cover this.

-We would always counsel having both types of LPA to ensure your attorneys can fully cater for your needs, whatever situation you find yourself in.
+Above all, we counsel having both types of LPA to ensure your attorneys can cater for your needs, whatever situation you find yourself in.

-Making an LPA is easy- one of our Award-winning Consultants will visit you in your home, workplace or care facility to discuss and take your instructions to draw up all the necessary paperwork.
+Making an LPA is easy.
+One of our Award-winning Consultants will visit you in your home, workplace or care facility to take your instructions to draw up all the necessary paperwork.
 You tell us who you’d like to appoint as your ‘attorney’ and in what circumstances.
-Once signed by all parties, LPA documents need to be registered with the Office of the Public Guardian before they can be used although it is not a legal requirement to do so straight away.
-If a person was to lose mental capacity before their LPAs were registered for use with the Office of the Public Guardian, their proposed attorneys could register the document on their behalf.
+Once signed by all parties, LPA documents need to be registered with the Office of the Public Guardian.
+They need to be registered before they can be used although it’s not a legal requirement to do so immediately.
+If a person was to lose mental capacity before their LPAs were registered with the Office of the Public Guardian, their proposed attorneys could register the document on their behalf.